 The departure of a bullet or shot charge from the normal line of flight.
 This can be caused by wind or the unbalanced spinning of the bullet.

-The rear sight is placed at the end of the barrel nearest the shooter.
-It may be in the shape of a square notch, a U, a V, a ring,
+The front sight is placed at the muzzle end of the barrel.
+It is often (but not always) in the form of a dot or a blade.

 To attain a proper sight picture and shoot with the greatest degree of accuracy, the shooter's eye

 should be focused sharply upon the front sight while shooting, allowing both the rear sight and the target to blur somewhat.

 Common term for federally restricted "short-barreled shotgun (rifle)" as with a conventional shotgun with barrel less than 18" (rifle less than 16") or overall length less than 26.

 A shooting position in which one or both knees are touching the ground and the shooter is as low as possible.